Mary Poppins Returns

 We take it for granted that this movie would have visual Disney magic.
 No one assembles a more gifted collection of production designers, costume designers, and visual effects designers than Disney, and no studio has a better, more organic sense of its own history and culture.
 So when Disney decided to revisit the 54-year-old classic based on P.L.
 Travers’s novels, after having already mined its own history with a movie about the making of that movie, it was fair to expect that it would look and feel as though we had never left.
 The magic touch is there, with gentle references to the earlier film, including the animated adventure with a retro, hand-drawn, cel-based look along the lines of Disney’s specialty, and an enchanting appearance from Dick Van Dyke, who played two characters in the original.
 Emily Blunt as Mary Poppins and “Hamilton’s’ Lin-Manuel Miranda as her lamp-lighting friend are practically perfect in every way.
 And, as “Saving Mr. Banks” reminded us, the real magic, is that at its heart it is not just about fantasy adventures but about healing the family.
 The songs, the special effects, the imagination are a lot of fun but what makes this movie top ten-worthy is the heart.

 Parents should know that there are references to a sad death of a parent, worries about money, and some situations with mild peril.
 A song has some mildly spicy lyrics with references to nudity.

 Family discussion: Which was your favorite adventure?
 Why didn’t Mary Poppins stay?

-If you like this, try: the “Harry Potter” series and the first “Fantastic Beasts” film
+If you like this, try: the books by P.L.
+Travers and the classic original film